Revisiting the moduli space of semistable G-bundles over elliptic curves: Proof of Theorem

-\begin{rem} The statement of the corollary is true for any reductive group $G$ and any stable $G$-bundle on a smooth projective curve but the proof is more involved (see for example \cite[Proposition 3.2]{Ram-stable}). \end{rem}
+\begin{rem} The statement of the corollary is true for any reductive group $G$ and any stable $G$-bundle on a smooth projective curve $X$ in characteristic zero.
+However, the proof is more involved (see for example \cite[Proposition 3.2]{Ram-stable}).
+I don't know whether it is true in positive characteristic for any smooth projective curve and any group. \end{rem}